This post may contain affiliate links. Please read my disclosure policy.

 - 1 cup dry white wine

-- 2 tbsp extra virgin olive oil
+- 2 tablespoon extra virgin olive oil

 This is how to proceed:

-- Stir from times to times
+- Stir from time to time

 - Add 1 cup of white wine and let it simmer for 1 minute until it evaporates